Gil4390/SuperLi_ADSS/README.md

 # SuperLi: Supermarket Managment System

-Analysis, design and implementation of a supermarket managment system, developed as part of the course Analysis and Design of Software Systems, the project involved 8 students each responsible for a different module consisting of:
+Analysis, design and implementation of a supermarket management system, developed as part of the course Analysis and Design of Software Systems, the project involved 8 students each responsible for a different module consisting of:

 * Employees